-- 142. All applications for funding become the property of the Department once lodged.
-The Department may copy, amend, extract or otherwise deal with all or any part of an application for the purpose of conducting the assessment process or for promoting, evaluating or reporting on the Programme. - 143.
-Notwithstanding any other provision of these Programme Guidelines, the Minister or Programme Delegate reserves the right to: - (a) require additional information or clarification from any or all Applicants; - (b) allow or not allow a successful Applicant to enter into a Funding Agreement in the name of a different legal entity from the entity which it used in its application for funding; - (c) withdraw an offer to an Applicant to enter into a Funding Agreement at any time before the Funding Agreement is executed if the Minister or Programme Delegate considers, in his or her absolute discretion, that:

-- the Activities or Project have materially changed; - any aspect of the Applicant's application has materially changed; or - the Applicant is not going to be able to (or does not) comply with any requirement of these Programme Guidelines. - 144.
-The Minister or Programme Delegate may refuse to approve or enter into a Funding Agreement with an Applicant where they deem the Activities or Project to be inconsistent with Australia's international obligations, including under the World Trade Organisation (WTO).
+- 126. All applications for funding become the property of the Department once lodged.
+The Department may copy, amend, extract or otherwise deal with all or any part of an application for the purpose of conducting the assessment process or for promoting, evaluating or reporting on the Program. - 127.
+Notwithstanding any other provision of these Program Guidelines, the Program Delegate reserves the right to: - (a) require additional information or clarification from any or all Applicants; - (b) allow or not allow a successful Applicant to enter into a Funding Agreement in the name of a different legal entity from the entity which it used in its application for funding; - (c) withdraw an offer to an Applicant to enter into a Funding Agreement at any time before the Funding Agreement is executed if the Program Delegate considers, in his or her absolute discretion, that: - the Activities have materially changed; - any aspect of the Applicant's application has materially changed; or - the Applicant is not going to be able to (or does not) comply with any requirement of these Program Guidelines. - 128.
+The Program Delegate may refuse to approve or enter into a Funding Agreement with an Applicant where they deem the Activities to be inconsistent with Australia's international obligations, including under the World Trade Organisation (WTO).